tombarron/pocketmanilakube/README.md

 You can create pvcs and pods using them using manifests like those in the cloud provider openstack source under *examples/manila-csi-plugin/nfs/dynamic-provisioning/*

-Source for this repository is cloned under *~/workspace/src/* on the deployment target:
+Source for the cloud provider openstack repository is cloned under *~/workspace/src/* on the deployment target:

     [stack@c7 ~]$ cd workspace/src/k8s.io/cloud-provider-openstack/
     [stack@c7 cloud-provider-openstack]$ git remote -v
     origin	https://github.com/kubernetes/cloud-provider-openstack (fetch)
     origin	https://github.com/kubernetes/cloud-provider-openstack (push)

-You can modify/patch the manila-csi source code here and run **ansible-playbook site.yml --tags build_manila_csi** to build and re-deploy a new manila-csi image with the changes.
+You can modify/patch the manila-csi source code here and run **ansible-playbook redeploy-manila_csi.yml** to rebuild the manila-csi image with the changes and redeploy the manila-kube k8s cluster with the updated image.
+We re-deploy the K8s cluster rather than just reloading the image in order to avoid test bugs due to state in the cluster prior to the image change.
+It's pretty fast with a *kind* cluster -- takes a bit over 5 minutes on my laptop.

 To patch or modify manila itself, login to the VM running devstack manila: